CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 {{RFC5280}} to cover SmtpUTF8Mailbox subject alternative names.
 This ensures that the introduction of SmtpUTF8Mailbox does not violate existing name constraints.
-Since it is not valid to include non-ASCII UTF-8 characters in the local-part of rfc822Name name constraints, and since name constraints that include a local-part are rarely, if at all, used in practice, name constraints updated in
+Since it is not valid to include non-ASCII UTF-8 characters in the Local-part of rfc822Name name constraints, and since name constraints that include a Local-part are rarely, if at all, used in practice, name constraints updated in
 {{RFC8399BIS}} allow the forms that represent all addresses at a host or all mailboxes in a domain and deprecates rfc822Name name constraints that represent a particular mailbox.
-That is, rfc822Name constraints with a local-part SHOULD NOT be used.
+That is, rfc822Name constraints with a Local-part SHOULD NOT be used.

 Constraint comparison with SmtpUTF8Mailbox subjectAltName starts with the setup steps defined by Section 5.
 Setup converts the inputs of